 Celiac disease is one of the most common genetic disorders

-If a physician completed their training more than 10-15 years ago, they likely learned very little about celiac disease.
-Research regarding celiac and gluten sensitivity is evolving quickly.
-It is an ongoing challenge for physicians to keep current on all medical topics.
+If your physician completed their training more than 10 to 15 years ago, chances are they learned very little about celiac disease.
+Research on celiac and gluten sensitivity has advanced rapidly in recent years, making it a challenge for doctors to stay up-to-date on every medical topic.

 Patients Often Know More Than Their Doctor

-While it is true that awareness has improved, there is still controversy and misunderstanding.
-Nowhere is the resolution of this confusion more critical than in the doctor’s office.
+Awareness has improved, but controversy and misunderstanding still linger.
+Nowhere is it more crucial to resolve this confusion than in the doctor’s office.

-As a board member of the Celiac Community Foundation of Northern California, I have volunteered for many years to educate physicians, dietitians, and community members on celiac disease and non-celiac gluten sensitivity.
+As a board member of the Celiac Community Foundation of Northern California, I’ve spent many years volunteering to educate physicians, dietitians, and community members about celiac disease and non-celiac gluten sensitivity.

 Celiac Disease

-Instructing a patient about the gluten-free diet’s details would be prohibitively time-consuming for a physician, and this service is best provided by a knowledgeable registered dietitian (RD).
-However, I think it is important for physicians to understand the basics of the diet and the social challenges associated with adhering to it.
+Teaching the details of a gluten-free diet can be too time-consuming for a physician, which is why this role is best suited to a knowledgeable registered dietitian (RD).
+That said, it’s crucial for physicians to understand the basics of the diet and the social challenges that come with adhering to it.

-At the point of diagnosis, a physician should be able to hand the patient a basic information sheet, a handout on reliable resources, and a dietitian referral.
-In some cases, psychological services may also be appropriate.
-I know this happens sometimes, but it should happen every time, just as it does for patients with other chronic medical conditions.
+At the time of diagnosis, physicians should provide patients with a basic information sheet, reliable resources, and a referral to a dietitian.
+In some cases, psychological support may also be necessary.
+While this level of care does happen occasionally, it should be the standard for every patient with celiac disease, just as it is for other chronic conditions.

 Follow-up Care For Celiac Disease

-Celiac patients should be followed regularly.
-If your physician is not aware of follow-up guidelines, bring them the celiac disease follow-up guidelines.
+Celiac patients should receive regular follow-up care.
+If your physician isn’t familiar with the recommended guidelines, share the celiac disease follow-up guidelines.

 Non-Celiac Gluten Sensitivity

-When the topic is non-celiac gluten sensitivity, the awkward pauses between physicians and patients occur more frequently.
-There is confusion around this term, its definition, and its etiology.
-Few physicians understand the difference between celiac disease and gluten sensitivity.
+When the topic is non-celiac gluten sensitivity, awkward pauses between physicians and patients happen more often.
+There is confusion about what the term means, its definition, and its causes.
+Many physicians struggle to differentiate between celiac disease and gluten sensitivity.

 If a patient has gluten sensitivity, further evaluation is needed to determine the cause.

-Our scientific understanding of non-celiac gluten sensitivity (NCGS) is changing rapidly.
-We now know there may be other components in the wheat grain, causing symptoms once attributed to gluten.
+Our understanding of non-celiac gluten sensitivity (NCGS) is evolving quickly.
+We now know that other components in the wheat grain may be responsible for symptoms once thought to be caused by gluten.

-Gluten sensitivity may be due to reasons such as FODMAP intolerance or ATI inhibitors.
-Both etiologies require treatment other than a gluten-free diet.
+Gluten sensitivity could also be linked to factors like FODMAP intolerance or ATI inhibitors, which require treatments beyond a gluten-free diet.

 Because patients are frustrated and discouraged by the lack of understanding, they seek help outside the traditional medical office.

-They search out healthcare from alternative practitioners, or online bloggers, many of whom have limited or no medical training.
+Many patients turn to alternative practitioners or online bloggers for healthcare advice, many of whom have limited or no medical training.

-I challenge my physician colleagues to learn more about celiac disease and gluten sensitivity.
-Be the primary caregivers for people with celiac disease and non-celiac gluten sensitivity.
+I challenge my fellow physicians to learn more about celiac disease and gluten sensitivity.
+Let’s be the primary caregivers for those living with celiac disease and non-celiac gluten sensitivity.

-Physicians should not be influenced by the fact that there is a fad component to the gluten-free diet.
-Knowledge about gluten sensitivity is evolving quickly.
-It is our fundamental responsibility and privilege to treat our patients with skill, knowledge, and respect.
+Physicians shouldn’t be swayed by the fact that the gluten-free diet has gained attention as a trend.
+Knowledge about gluten sensitivity is advancing rapidly, and it’s our responsibility—and privilege—to treat our patients with skill, knowledge, and respect.

 Doctors Need More Training On Celiac & Gluten Disorders